ZacVND/EatingDisorderApp/README.md

 2. To run the app on your device:
   Connect your device via USB and run this command:
       ionic run <platform>

-This app has been tested and working on iPhone 6 with iOS 9 and HTC One M8 with Android 6